Discovering...

 Tangier's café life is not a museum piece — it is the living rhythm of the city.
 Cafés open from early morning until late, and they function as living rooms, offices and meeting points.
 Mint tea, poured theatrically from a height to build a froth, is the classic order, along with strong coffee, fresh orange juice and simple pastries; you take a table, order once, and are welcome to nurse it for as long as you like.

 A few gentle norms are worth knowing.
 Traditional cafés, especially in more conservative corners, can still be male-dominated spaces, though the grand cafés and the terraces of Café Hafa are thoroughly mixed and comfortable for everyone.
 Tip a few dirhams, dress as you would for a smart European café, and ask before photographing other patrons.
 For a bite to go with the tea, the seafood grills near the port are close at hand — see the Tangier seafood restaurants guide.
+The table below sums up what to order and roughly what it costs.

 Round it out with the rest of the city's pleasures: the Kasbah and medina walk for history and views, the beaches along the bay for an earlier swim, and, if the mood takes you, a night in one of the atmospheric medina guesthouses so you can do it all again the next day.
 Tangier rewards the unhurried, and its cafés are where the city teaches you to slow down.